Module Mlang.Mir

 module VariableDict : Dict.S with type key = variable_id and type elt = variable

-module VariableSet : SetExt.T with type T.elt = variable
+module VariableSet : SetExt.T with type elt = variable

 module LocalVariableMap : sig ... end